zejyun6018/ipi-doc-source/source/iot_pi/HowToBuildUbuntu.md

     127.0.0.1 adlink
        ```

-12. After all the work is done, exit.
+12. After all the work is done, exit the chroot environment.

     ```
     $ exit